hpcuantwerpen/UAntwerpen-easyconfigs/b/baselibs/README.md

   place to put it than, e.g., our buildtools module.
 * Added mpdecimal to the bundle, a library that is used by Python in its built-in cdecimal package.
+* Added LZO and Blosc to the bundle.
+These libraries are used by PyTables (tables on PyPi) which is used by pandas, a package popular with our big data users.